status-im/help.status.im/docs/en/your-profile-and-preferences/block-or-unblock-someone-in-status.md

 ## What to expect

 - Blocked users don't receive any notifications or see any changes.
 They only know that you have stopped messaging them.
-- You can't see any messages sent by blocked users, including direct messages and messages in mutual group chats, channels, and communities.
+- You can't see any messages sent by blocked users, including direct messages and messages in mutual group chats, channels and communities.
-- A blocked user can see your previous direct messages and future messages you send in mutual group chats, channels, and communities.
+- A blocked user can see your previous direct messages and future messages you send in mutual group chats, channels and communities.
-- Status permanently deletes all messages sent by the blocked user, including direct messages and messages in mutual group chats, channels, and communities.
+- Status permanently deletes all messages sent by the blocked user, including direct messages and messages in mutual group chats, channels and communities.
 - Unblocking a user does not restore deleted messages.
 - Status stops showing blocked users as mutual contacts.